THE PROGRAM

 Who do I turn to if I have problems during the program?

 Each participant is given a buddy member of the staff to be their contact.
-Staff are experienced to deal with any problems, as they all have been in your position before.
+Staff are experienced enough to deal with any problems, as they all have been in your position before.
 They are available 24 hours a day, and a program coordinator is on-site at all times and can be reached on the emergency telephone number, which will be given to you upon arrival.